garylirocks/quickrefs/azure.markdown

 - A tenant can have multiple subscriptions;
 - Billing is done monthly at subscription level;

+## Concepts

+### Resource group

+- Resources in one group can span multiple regions;
+- When you delete a group, all resources within are deleted, if you just want to try out something, put all new resources in one group, and then everything can be deleted together;
+- A group can be a scope for applying role-based access control (RBAC);
+- Can be used to filter and sort costs in billing reports;
+- Resource Group Manager (RGM) is the management layer which allows you automate the deployment and configuration of resources;

+You can organize resource groups in different ways: by resource type(vm, db), by department(hr, marketing), by environment (prod, qa, dev), etc

 ## Cloud computing fundamentals

 ### Compute